 - Each calendar link can be named with the user’s name for easy recognition.
 This would make tracking event changes and calendar modifications easier, as the link name is used in the logs.
-See here for more
+See here for more information.

 - Users who have calendar links with the modify-from-same-link permission can create, modify, and delete events, but only events they created, not those of others.
 This reduces the amount of unintentional deletions or modifications.

 - Calendar links can have modify-from-same-link permission to certain sub-calendars, and another permission type for other sub-calendars, making calendar access highly flexible.
 For example, a team member could have modify access to his or her own sub-calendar, and modify-from-same-link permission to the shared team calendar.

 - Teamup makes it easy to deactivate, reactivate, or delete users, groups, and shareable links at anytime.
 This makes the modify-from-same-link option helpful for ad-hoc coordination needs.